Merchant card acceptance

 - You cannot accept consumer credit or commercial card products for collection or refinance of existing debt.
 Consumer debit or prepaid products are allowed for collection or refinance of existing debt.

-- You can provide a discount, rebate, or incentive for a consumer to pay with different payment methods (cash, check, etc.); however, the discount must be clearly disclosed and must offer the same discount to all consumers and cannot discriminate based upon card Brand or Issuer.
+- You can provide a discount, rebate, or incentive for a consumer to pay with different payment methods (cash, check, etc.); however, the discount must be clearly disclosed and must offer the same discount to all consumers and cannot discriminate based upon card brand or issuer.

 - You may offer a free or discounted product, service, or enhanced service.